 A software engineer who believes good ideas can change the world.

-Open source technologies are powerful enablers for spreading education and opportunity to all peoples irrespective of economic stratum.
-Technology can reduce stress on society and can be used to build more sustainable and peaceful nations.
+Open source technologies are powerful enablers for sharing knowledge and providing opportunity to all peoples irrespective of economic stratum.
+Leveraging useful technologies including open source can help reduce stress on societies and can be used to build more sustainable economies.

-I’m interested in seeing more change and transparency in India and other nations leveraging open source with its collaborative knowledge model.
-My experience has taught me the importance of being a “knowledge bridge” to help lower barriers, create new markets and increase awareness of new ideas.
-I’ve worked on many projects to enable “change via technology” in India as well as the US and believe that open source, open standards, open data and globalized content can generate unbounded opportunity for the development of innovative technology and economic prosperity.
+Alolita is interested in seeing more change and transparency in organizations and nations by leveraging open source with its collaborative knowledge model.
+Her experience has taught her the importance of being a “knowledge bridge” to help lower barriers, to create new markets and to increase awareness of new ideas.
+She has worked on many projects to enable “positive change via open technologies” in the US, the Indian subcontinent, and Asia.
+She believes that open source, open standards, open data and content in every language can generate unbounded opportunity for development of innovative technologies and can generate continuous economic prosperity.

-Prior to AWS, she has headed several engineering teams to build web products and services for editing features, internationalization, localization, natural language processing at IBM, PayPal, Twitter and Wikimedia.
+Prior to AWS, she has managed engineering teams to build web products and services for front-end and multimedia engineering, internationalization and localization architecture and development, NLP at organizations including IBM, PayPal, Twitter and Wikimedia Foundation.
 Please see her LinkedIn profile for more details.

 She holds Bachelors and Masters degrees in Computer Science.
-She also completed post-graduate work towards a Ph.D in Computer Science.
+She also completed post-graduate work towards a Ph.D in Computer Science at the George Washington University in Washington D.C.

-Alolita serves on the governance committee of the OpenTelemetry project.
-She is an active contributor to OpenTelemetry, a CNCF open source project building an observability framework for cloud-native software.
-She also contributes to the OpenTelemetry specification and leads the Prometheus workgroup in OpenTelemetry to ensure interoperability and full compatibility between OpenTelemetry, OpenMetrics and Prometheus data models and metrics implementations.
+Alolita is an active contributor in several Cloud Native Computing Foundation (CNCF) open source communities and co-chairs the CNCF Technical Advisory Group (TAG) for Observability.
+She also serves on the governance committee of the OpenTelemetry project.
+She is a core contributor to OpenTelemetry, a Cloud-Native Computing Foundation (CNCF) open-source project building an observability framework for cloud-native software.
+She contributes to the OpenTelemetry specification and leads the Prometheus workgroup in OpenTelemetry to ensure interoperability and full compatibility between OpenTelemetry, OpenMetrics and Prometheus data models and metrics implementations.

-Alolita contributes actively on open source language technology projects, in multilingual content communities as well as languages technologies and standardization.
+Alolita contributes to open source language technology projects, in multilingual content communities to build languages technologies using open standards.
 She has been working with open source software and has promoted open source adoption for more than two decades.

 Alolita co-founded India’s first open source business conference LinuxAsia in 2004 and ran the conference from 2004-2008.
 LinuxAsia helped establish a deep foundation for open technology innovation and collaboration across India’s top universities, central and state governments and the IT industry.